valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

   Versioning has been introduced for every REST endpoint exposed by Valtimo.
 If your implementation manually makes calls to currently existing Valtimo endpoints, these will have to be changed, e.g. `/api/document` becomes `/api/v1/document`.

+* **Auth0 removed as authentication provider**

+  Scope: Front-end

+  As of major version 10, Auth0 is no longer supported as an authentication provider.
+In order to adjust your implementation remove the dependencies `@auth0/angular-jwt` and `@valtimo/auth0`.
+Also, remove the files `auth0-config.dev.ts`, `auth0-config.prod.ts` and `auth0-config.test.ts` from `src/environments/auth` if they exist.
+  Lastly, make sure none of the environment files in your implementation use Auth0 under the key `authentication`.